iwantmyname/blog/preview/2014-05-14-platforms-for-building-your-small-business-website.md

 ***

 [Jimdo](https://iwantmyname.com/services/website-builder/jimdo-custom-domain) ([website](http://www.jimdo.com/)) - Jimdo is another easy tool for getting sites up, and like Yola, has plenty of templates for less edgy sites (although you can make any site look like just about anything you want).
+The e-commerce platform

 ***